 Global Ambassadors also represent Lang in year-round programs such as Orientation, Study Abroad fairs, the Dean's Honor Symposium, Cultural Heritage Months, International Week, and International Education Week.
 In addition, Global Ambassadors serve as peer mentors and work one-on-one with international and exchange students to help them acclimate to life at Lang, at The New School, and in the United States.Read more at bit.ly/lang-global.

-Deadline: Early January (check back for specific date)Webpage and Application Form: bit.ly/lang-social-scienceFocus: Engaged learning, research, theory, practiceEligibility Criteria: Current second-year, third-year, and fourth-year BA/BFA students at Eugene Lang College of Liberal Arts with a strong academic record in social sciencesAmount: Fellows receive a $2,000 stipend.Application Components: Applicants must submit their résumé with relevant experience, a cover letter, and a writing sample and must indicate at least two preferred internship sites.
+Deadline: January 4, 2019Webpage and Application Form: http://bit.ly/lang-soc-appFocus: Engaged learning, research, theory, practiceEligibility Criteria: Current second-year, third-year, and fourth-year BA/BFA students at Eugene Lang College of Liberal Arts with a strong academic record in social sciencesAmount: Fellows receive a $2,000 stipend.Application Components: Applicants must submit their résumé with relevant experience, a cover letter, and a writing sample and must indicate at least two preferred internship sites.
 Students will be notified in February if they have been selected for an interview.

 This fellowship provides a unique opportunity to combine research, theory, and practice.
 It requires the ability to work independently over the summer and throughout the fall semester.
 This fellowship provides a rare chance for students to develop their research and writing skills through individual mentoring and feedback on their work.
 The fellowship has three components: